-Degenerative Disc Disease Surgery in Torrance
+Treatment: Degenerative Disc Disease Surgery in Torrance

 The bursae are fluid-filled sacs that act as cushions, with major bursae located near the largest joints.
 Bursitis in the knee is also known as goosefoot bursitis or Pes Anserine bursitis.
 The Pes Anserine bursa, located between the shin and hamstring tendons, often become inflamed due to tight muscles, excessive weight, and arthritis.